KoinaVerma/Customer-Segmentation-Analysis/README.md

 <br>

 After adding the necessary columns for the RFM analysis, I proceeded to analyze the data using several **visualization charts**: a column chart illustrating the number of customers per segment, a pie chart representing the total purchase distribution by segment, and a line chart displaying the average RFM scores across segments.
 These charts collectively offer a clear view of **customer patterns** and their contributions to the business, aiding in **strategic decision-making**.
-These visualizations are detailed below.
+These visualizations are detailed below:

 <br>